The Amenitiesof the Barn

 Generous open plan living all on one level with:

-- Lounge Area with comfortable seating including a large sofa bed for occasional use, flat screen TV, DVD, bluetooth speaker, CD player and WiFi
+- Lounge Area with comfortable seating including a large sofa bed for occasional use, flat screen TV, DVD, bluetooth speaker, and WiFi

 - Dining Area with table and chairs

 - Kitchen with electric hob and oven, fridge/freezer, dishwasher and microwave

 - Main bedroom with a king-size bed

 - En-Suite Shower Room with shower cubicle, washbasin and WC

 - Second bedroom with twin beds.
 A travel cot is available